LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** By tomorrow, I'll try to tackle the Function module topics.

-**Non-coding Activity:** Part of exploring [DCComics](https://en.wikipedia.org/wiki/DC_Comics) characters, most of the knowledge I know from [Watchmem](https://en.wikipedia.org/wiki/Watchmen) are either from Wikipedia or discussions.
+**Non-coding Activity:** Part of exploring [DCComics](https://en.wikipedia.org/wiki/DC_Comics) characters, most of the knowledge I know from [Watchmen](https://en.wikipedia.org/wiki/Watchmen) are either from Wikipedia or discussions.
 Got [Doomsday clock](https://en.wikipedia.org/wiki/Doomsday_Clock_(comics)) to read because of I heard Dr Manhattan played a huge role but found out it was a sequel of Watchmen.Got Watchmen and I've been reading the issues today.
 The way Dr Manhattan's perception of time is portrayed is mind blowing.
 The only downside I see to his powers is the fact that he barely takes action.
 He rarely tries to stop anything from happening, which is great though.

 ### Day 72 September 23, 2020

+**Today's Progress:** Looked into the dreaded Regex lol, I've always been running from it but thanks to this period, I've actually used it to solve some problems earlier on.
+Read about the theoretic part of Regex, saw what the . , ? , / characters basically do.

+**Thoughts:** Although I don't have full grasp of it, at least I have a basic understanding of it.

+**Non-coding Activity:** Finished with [Watchmen](https://en.wikipedia.org/wiki/Watchmen), the dots from [Watchmen series](https://en.wikipedia.org/wiki/Watchmen_(TV_series)) connect more.
+This is a masterpiece, DC Comics content is amazing.
+Kudos to Alan Moore, started [Doomsday Clock](https://en.wikipedia.org/wiki/Doomsday_Clock_(comics)).

+### Day 73 September 24, 2020

 **Today's Progress:**

 **Thoughts:**

 **Non-coding Activity:**